DoctorKhan/Manual-Override-Book/src/02_part_user_manual/08_four_freedoms.md

 "The East direction teaches us the paradox of action," Marcus explained.
 "The more you try to control or judge everything, the less effective you become.
 But when you recognize that you're part of a larger intelligence, and you stop assigning value labels to every event, your actions become more powerful because they're aligned with the natural flow of events."

-**Anaxia** is a constructed term meaning "the state of not assigning extrinsic value or worth."
+**Epochē** is a constructed term meaning "the state of not assigning extrinsic value or worth."
 It is not indifference or apathy, but a deep acceptance and inner composure that allows you to act wisely without being thrown off by judgments or outcomes.

-"Anaxia doesn't mean becoming passive or irresponsible.
+"Epochē doesn't mean becoming passive or irresponsible.
 It means recognizing that you're one instrument in a vast orchestra.
 When you play your part skillfully without trying to conduct the entire symphony or judge every note, the music becomes beautiful."

 ### The Spectrum of Eastern Practice